coolbutuseless/devout/README.md

   - [CNC](https://en.wikipedia.org/wiki/Numerical_control) machine
     tooling instructions
   - Directly drive motors to power an etch-a-sketch
-  - Crochet and knitting patterns
+  - Crochet, cross-stitch and knitting patterns
   - Capture each call and turn it back into R code as a sequence of `grid` calls
   - Save drawing instructions as a CSV file